Man gets prison for graffiti during community service

 Singhass apologized on Friday, blaming his actions on a failed relationship.

-Prosecutor Kevin Gross had recommended a five-year sentence for Singhass.
+Prosecutor Kevin Gross recommended a five-year sentence for Singhass.

 “He’s not a misunderstood artist.
 He’s a punk,” Gross told the judge.
 “He did it because he thinks it’s cool to deface property.”